Dr Nicola Redhouse

 I am a writer and academic living in Melbourne, Australia.
 My debut nonfiction book Unlike the Heart: a memoir of brain and mind (UQP, March, 2019) explores philosophy of mind through the story of my own experience of early motherhood, and the schisms between biological and psychological approaches to mental health.

-I have been published widely, in publications including The Age, the Australian, The Guardian, The Monthly, Meanjin, Island, and Women’s Agenda.
+I have been published widely on topics spanning dream science, the Royal Commission into Mental Health in Australia, soundscapes of the Pandemic and voice therapy, for publications including The Age, the Australian, The Guardian, The Monthly, Meanjin, Island, and Quarterly Essay.

 I also write about funny stuff, like my piece in The Guardian about the time it took a hundred years for my children’s beds to arrive from a furniture store I have called Captivity, lest they try to sue me.